Brauer-Thrall type theorems for derived module categories: Introduction

 \section{Introduction}

-Throughout this paper, $k$ is an algebraically closed field, all algebras are finite-dimensional basic connected associative $k$-algebras with identity, and all modules are finite-dimensional right modules, unless stated otherwise.
+Throughout this paper, $k$ is an algebraically closed field, all algebras are connected basic finite-dimensional associative $k$-algebras with identity, and all modules are finite-dimensional right modules, unless stated otherwise.
 One of the main topics in representation theory of algebras is to study the classification and distribution of indecomposable modules.
 In this aspect two famous problems are Brauer-Thrall conjectures I and II:

 {\bf Brauer-Thrall conjecture I.} {\it The algebras of bounded representation type are of finite representation type.}

 {\bf Brauer-Thrall conjecture II.} {\it The algebras of unbounded representation type are of strongly unbounded representation type.}